Google Web Toolkit: History

 In August 2010, Google acquired Instantiations, a company known for focusing on Eclipse Java developer tools, including GWT Designer, which is now bundled with Google Plugin for Eclipse.

 In 2011 with the introduction of the Dart programming language, Google stated that GWT would continue to be supported for the foreseeable future while also hinting at a possible rapprochement between the two Google approaches to structured web programming.
 However, they also mentioned that several of the engineers previously working on GWT are now working on Dart.

 In 2012 at their annual I/O conference, Google announced that GWT would be transformed from a Google project to a fully open-sourced project.
 In July 2013, Google posted on its GWT blog that the transformation to an open-source project was completed.

 Development with GWT

 Using GWT, developers have the ability to develop and debug Ajax applications in the Java language using the Java development tools of their choice.
 When the application is deployed, the GWT cross-compiler translates the Java application to standalone JavaScript files that are optionally obfuscated and deeply optimized.
 When needed, JavaScript can also be embedded directly into Java code using Java comments.

-GWT does not revolve only around user interface programming; it is a broad set of tools for building high-performance client-side JavaScript functionality.
-Indeed, many architectural decisions are left entirely to the developer.
+GWT provides tools for building client-side JavaScript functionality alongside user interface programming, leaving architectural decisions to the developer.
 The GWT mission statement clarifies the philosophical breakdown of GWT's role versus the developer's role.
 History is an example of such: although GWT manages history tokens as users click Back or Forward in the browser, it does not detail how to map history tokens to an application state.

 GWT applications can be run in two modes: